-Wardell Armstrong LLP (WA) would like to thank Copeland Borough Council for commissioning the project and Akintayo Aremu of Identity Consult and Cath Lester of Layer.Studio for all assistance throughout the work.
+Wardell Armstrong would like to thank Story Contacting Ltd for commissioning the project and Akintayo Aremu of Identity Consult and Cath Lester of Layer.
+Studio for all assistance throughout the work.

-WA also thank Mark Brennand, Lead Officer, Historic Environment and Commons, Cumbria County Council, for advice regarding the scope and for the provision of the Historic Environment Record dataset.
+Wardell Armstrong also thank Mark Brennand, Lead Officer, Historic Environment and Commons, Westmorland and Furness Council, for advice regarding the scope and for the provision of the Historic Environment Record dataset.

-This report has been written by Cat Peters with the figures produced by Helen Phillips.
-Frank Giecco reviewed the report and Chloe Brownlee-Chapman provided final quality assurance.
+This report was written by Cat Peters in 2023, with amendments made by Fiona Wooler in 2025, and the figures have been produced by Helen Phillips.
+Frank Giecco reviewed the report and Dave Jackson provided final quality assurance.